stavskal/OCR-English-Capital-Letters/README.md

 #Object Character Recognition with SVMs

-OCR script for English handwritten capital letters
+OCR script for English handwritten capital letters.
+Models are pre-trained and stored in 'models93.mat'

 #Installation
 * First make sure you have a supported C/C++ compiler.